kmgovind/acc-2022/README.md

 # acc-2022
-Code and simulations for the acc 2021 submission
+Code and simulations for the acc 2022 paper.

+Simulation compares three strategies for persistent planning in a spatiotemporally varying flow-field.

 To run code:
 `Omniscient_Mode\simulation.m` contains driver code.